lboulard/vim-win32-fetch/README.md

 ### Usage

-Default `make` is to show small help.
+Default `make` will create service and timer systemd files.
 Use `install` and `uninstall` to manage project files on host.
 Use commodity command `make reload` to run `systemctl daemon-reload`.

+Default is too run inside `/var/lib/vim-win32` folder.
+Log can be found in `/var/log/vim-win32-fetch.log`.

 #### Install files